The shortest route

 The new transmission line between Quebec and Maine provides 1,200 megawatts (MW) of renewable hydroelectric power to the New England power grid in Lewiston, Maine, sufficient to meet the demand of 1.2 million homes.
 In operation since January 2026, NECEC is New England's largest renewable energy source, saving customers $190 million per year.

-With an investment of $1.65 billion, NECEC transmits renewable energy from Quebec (Canada) to Maine (USA), as well as to the shared New England grid, thanks to the construction of a 233 km high-voltage line with 1,200 MW transmission capacity.
+With an investment of $1.65 billion, NECEC enables the transmission of renewable energy from Quebec (Canada) to Maine (USA) as well as to the shared network in the New England region, thanks to the construction of a 233-kilometre high-voltage line with a transmission capacity of 1,200 MW.

 SEE INFOGRAPHIC: New England Clean Energy Connect, in detail [PDF] External link, opens in new window.

-The NECEC project is Iberdrola's second connection between Canada and the United States.
-The first was performed in the framework of the Maine Power Reliability Project (MPRP), an initiative that involved building and upgrading 800 kilometres of transmission lines and commissioning or improving 13 substations.
-This project received an investment of $1.4 billion and created an average 2,100 jobs per year until it was completed in 2015.
+The NECEC project is Iberdrola's second interconnection between Canada and the United States.
+The first was carried out as part of the Maine Power Reliability Project (MPRP), an initiative that involved the construction and renovation of 800 kilometres of transmission lines and the commissioning or improvement of 13 substations.
+This project involved an investment of $1.4 billion and created an average of 2,100 jobs per year until its completion in 2015.

-The MPRP helped to improve service quality and laid the foundations for future inclusion of renewable capacity in the grid, as well as greatly benefiting the community and economy of the state of Maine.
+The MPRP helped to improve service quality and laid the foundations for the future incorporation of new renewable capacity into the networks, as well as bringing numerous social and economic benefits to Maine.

 Telecommunications trends and applications in the smart grid.